ayaviri/Star-Watchers-Website/README.md

-# Star-Watchers-Website
+## Star Watchers Website Repository

-A project made for HackBeanpot 2022.
-This is a test commit.
+This is a project created for HackBeanpot 2022.